Love Loss and Schizophreniaby Christina Bruni Patient Expert

 Indeed, the stages of grief played out in my life after I was diagnosed.
 I pined for the gregarious me who had dared become a chatty disc jockey on the FM radio.
 I mourned the end of that happiest time in my life and only reluctantly, four years later, let go of the nostalgia and hope that it could continue.

-Transitioning from one stage to another you could experience strong emotions.
-The stages are: Shock: you’re not fully conscious of what has happened.
+Transitioning from one stage of grief to another, you could experience strong emotions.
+The stages are: Shock: you're not fully conscious of what has happened.
 Denial: you cannot believe that the loss is real.
-Anger: you wonder: “Why this illness?
-Why me?”
-Bargaining: you attempt to maintain the status quo even though it is no longer possible and you can’t go on the way things were before.
+Anger: you wonder: "Why this illness?
+Why me?"
+Bargaining: you attempt to maintain the status quo even though it is no longer possible and you can't go on the way things were before.
 Depression: you can no longer deny the truth of the loss.
 Acceptance: you have had time to work through these stages and it is here you come to terms with the loss.
 You take action to move beyond it.

 Grieving is a natural and healthy response to your diagnosis and the circumstances of your changed life.
 It is by mourning the past that we clear the way to a bright future.
 Living in anger for the rest of your life is no way to live.
 Anger takes a lot of energy to maintain.
 It keeps you stuck.
 Anger is the catalyst yet it is not the solution itself.
 Working through your anger can motivate you to make positive changes.

 We could tend to resent that we got sick and if we carry this resentment throughout our lives we will burn through with regret instead of hope.
 By risking the changes that our diagnosis requires us to make we can actually have happy lives.
 Always maintain a positive spirit.
 It is possible for some of us to have a better life after we get sick than we had before.
 I know this is hard to believe.
 However: we should seek out recovery and work to create opportunities for optimizing our mental health.